-3. Tap SKIP when you are done.
+4. Tap Invite beside the name of a person you would like to add as contact.
+Invite will change into Invited.
+Tap Next.
 This will open the Invite contacts (e-mail) page.
-Do the same thing you did to your mobile contacts, then tap NEXT.
-This will open the Add connections page.
+Do the same thing you did.

+5. Tap Next.
+This should open the Add Connections page.